jamesbeat/vagrant-stylebox/readme.md

 ##Introduction

-This covers the Intallation and setup of a Drupal Multisite instance on a Vagrant Box hosted on a remote Machine , controlled vie Drush from a remote Machine.
+This covers the Intallation and setup of a Drupal Multisite instance on a Vagrant Box hosted on a remote Machine, controlled via Drush from a remote Machine.

 Terms: